‘Traffic Light’ Calorie Labels Help People Make Smarter Menu Choices

 The study didn't explore why menu annotations impact us so.
 But lead author Eric M. VanEpps, PhD, has some theories: “Research shows we’re not very good at knowing the calories in items, and we often underestimate," he explains.
 "Labels may serve as a reminder to consider your health [when ordering], and they also help you better compare items."

 Already chain restaurants with more than 20 locations are required by the FDA to list calorie counts on their menus.
 If there’s good data to show that these counts influence how people order, it may compel the chains to serve up healthier fare, says VanEpps: "If they [become] uncomfortable with the fact that they have meals with 2,000 calories, they may change what they offer."
-(In other words, it could mean the end of these nine famously outrageous calorie bombs.)

 As for non-chain eateries, whether we see calorie labels pop up on menus is TBD.
 But in the meantime, you may be able to take matters into your own hands.
 Some restaurants post nutrition information on their websites.
 In the past, VanEpps points out, you’d have to ask for that info if you wanted it, and a manager might hand you a paper binder to page through.
 So helpful.

 “As technology continues to advance, we have the ability to access calorie information in easier and quicker ways,” says VanEpps.